Tuner Baluns on Input

 Moving the balun helps performance only under very specific conditions.

-In this case, absent any common mode current fed back from the antenna, the move will reduce excitation of the balun core almost completely.
-In this case the balun actually has very little use at all!
+In this case, it works because we almost don't need the balun.
+Absent any common mode current fed back from the antenna, the move will reduce excitation of the balun core almost completely.
+In this case, the balun actually has very little use at all!
 It can be eliminated in most cases with very little effect on system balance.
-In this case the tuner becomes a balanced voltage source.
+With the balun on the input of a balanced tuner, the tuner becomes a balanced voltage source.

-It's actually just as difficult to build the best kind of source, a balanced current source with high common mode isolation, by using a double network.
-If we spent only a fraction of the additional component expense required to build a "balanced tuner" on a good current balun, we could have a better balanced tuner in much smaller space!
-Instead of working towards a good current balun, designers have thrown money into a system that creates as many new problems as it cured old problems.
+It's actually just as difficult to build the best kind of tuner, a tuner that provides a balanced current source with high common mode isolation, by using a double network.
+If we spent only a fraction of the additional component expense required to build a "balanced tuner" and used the money to build a good current balun, we could have a better-balanced tuner in much smaller space!
+Instead of working towards a good current balun, some designers have thrown money into a system that creates more new problems then it cures old problems.

 Balanced tuners are great when the load is closely balanced.
-They are not so good feeding Windoms, Zepps, or other antenna in the nether world between perfectly balanced and perfectly unbalanced.
-They also, for the same dollar amount invested, will not outperform a conventional network with a good balun on the output.
+They are not so good feeding Windom, Zepp, or other antennas operating in the nether world between perfectly balanced and perfectly unbalanced.
+They also generally, for the same dollar investment, will not outperform a conventional unbalanced network with a properly designed balun on the output.